playframework/playframework/documentation/manual/detailledTopics/production/Deploying-CleverCloud.md

 # Deploying to Clever Cloud
 [Clever Cloud](http://www.clever-cloud.com/en) is a Platform as a Service solution.
 You can deploy on it Scala, Java, PHP, Python and Node.js applications.
-Its main particularitiy is that it supports **automatic vertical and horizontal scaling**!
+Its main particularity is that it supports **automatic vertical and horizontal scaling**.

 Clever Cloud supports Play!
 2 applications natively.
 The present guide explains how to deploy your application on Clever Cloud.